 the previous track we discussed how the "Great Catch's" reconstruction

 of reality created a tool of blame to erode his partner's self-esteem.

+A way to increase your client's awareness of their partner's reconstruction of reality is to assist them in exploring the Rationalizations they use for the verbal abuse.
 In a minute I will discuss Kay's use of rationalizations as a defense mechanism with which she explained and justified Roger's actions as a means to make them acceptable to her.
 However, as you know, the abusers actions are unacceptable at a deeper psychological level.